-I realize this sounds nuts, but it afforded me with enormous protection.
+I realize this sounds nuts, but that sentence in the contract afforded me with enormous protection.
 I further stated in my contract that I would do everything in my power to minimize the cracks and encourage the concrete to crack at predetermined locations.
 But even with all of this, the concrete could develop a random crack all on its own.

 Surely, you have had to tear a piece of paper in half before and not had a scissors handy.
 If so, you probably creased the paper with your fingernail several times and then tore the paper neatly along this crease.
 The creasing action creates a pre-weakened zone in the paper by bending and breaking some of the fibers in the sheet of paper.

-Concrete masons can do the same thing by creating a line in concrete slabs as they are finished or immediately after they are poured.
+Concrete masons create control joints by creating a line in concrete slabs as they are finished or immediately after they are poured.
 A saw cut or tooled line that creates a groove in a slab actually reduces the thickness of the slab at that location and makes it easier for the slab to crack.
-In the trade these lines are called control joints as we are trying to control where the crack will occur.
+In the trade, these lines are called control joints as we are trying to control where the crack will occur.

-The Portland Cement Association (www.cement.org) and the American Concrete Institute (www.concrete.org) seem to agree that the minimum depth of a control joint should be 1/4th the thickness of a slab.
+The Portland Cement Association and the American Concrete Institute agree that the minimum depth of a control joint should be 1/4th the thickness of a slab.
 This means the grooved lines you see in a typical sidewalk should be one inch deep, as many sidewalks are poured four inches thick.

 Measure your grooves and guess what?
-I'll wager they are only 5/8 inch deep or perhaps 3/4 inch if you are lucky.
+I'll wager they are only 5/8 inch deep or perhaps 3/4 inch if you're lucky.
 A concrete saw can be placed in these grooves to increase the depth of the groove.

-Placing reinforcing steel, wire mesh and even synthetic fibers in with the concrete will do wonders to help hold the concrete together in the event it does crack.
-I am a huge fan of one-half inch steel bars placed at two-foot-on-center intervals in slabs poured on grade.
+Placing reinforcing steel, wire mesh, and even synthetic fiberglass fibers in with the concrete will help hold the concrete together in the event it does crack.
+I'm a huge fan of one-half inch steel bars placed at two-foot-on-center intervals in slabs poured on grade.

 This steel works well if it is in the center of the slab or just slightly below the center point.
 The steel has a far greater tensile strength than the concrete and holds the artificial rock together much the same way as the strings you find in common brown packaging tape.